Finnhub-Stock-API/finnhub-ruby/docs/DefaultApi.md

 api_instance = FinnhubRuby::DefaultApi.new
 category = 'category_example' # String | This parameter can be 1 of the following values <code>general, forex, crypto, merger</code>.
 opts = {
-  min_id: 'min_id_example' # String | Use this field to get only news after this ID.
+  min_id: 789 # Integer | Use this field to get only news after this ID.
 Default to 0 }

 begin